ABOUT THE FILMMAKER

 WAYS YOU CAN HELP

-Buy the companion books (links above), ask questions about your food, write to your representatives, buy organic, eat well, live long and prosper.
+Buy the Fighting For Allergy Free Food companion books, ask questions about your food, write to your representatives, buy organic, eat well, live long and prosper.

 SUGGESTED READING LIST: